choripan-systems/Documentation/noBLE/Firmware-Install-On-Windows.md

 <br>

 > [!NOTE]
-> If you don't see any COM port entries listed, then it is likely that the USB cable you are using is a charging-only cable instead of a data cable.
+> If you don't see any COM port entries listed, then it is likely that the USB cable you are using is a **charging-only cable** instead of a **data cable**.
 You must use a USB data cable with the ESP32 device.

 > [!IMPORTANT]
 > Take note of the COM port number assigned to the ESP32 device (COM3 in this example), as we will need it in the next step when flashing the firmware.